IAmNo1Special/grimorium/README.md

 Traditional agent frameworks often rely on providing all available tools in the agent's context, leading to significant overhead.
 Grimorium's approach, similar to that of MCP-Zero, offers substantial benefits:

-*   ** massive Context Reduction:** By only loading tools as they are needed, this framework can reduce token consumption by up to **98%** compared to traditional methods.
+* **Massive Context Reduction:** By only loading tools as they are needed, this framework can reduce token consumption by up to **98%** compared to traditional methods.
 This leads to faster response times and lower operational costs.
 * **Improved Scalability & Accuracy:** This approach maintains high tool-selection accuracy even with a vast collection of tools.
 The MCP-Zero paper demonstrated this with a dataset of over 2,700 tools, a scale where traditional methods suffer from attention dilution.
 * **Enhanced Autonomy:** Agents become more autonomous and adaptable, capable of tackling complex, multi-domain tasks by building their own toolchains on the fly.

 ## Key Features

 * **Dynamic Tool Loading:** Agents can request and load new tools at runtime without interrupting their workflow.
 * **Semantic Search:** Uses vector embeddings to find the most relevant tool for a given task based on natural language descriptions.
 * **Extensible:** Easily add new "spells" to the agent's repertoire by simply writing a Python function with a descriptive docstring.
 * **Seamless Integration:** Designed for the `google.adk` framework, but the concepts are portable to other agent-based systems.
 * **Modern Architecture:** Built with a clean, modular design, using modern Python features like type hints.

 ## Core Components

 * **`Grimorium`:** The main orchestrator.
 It injects a specialized "grimorium" agent as a tool into the main agent and uses an `after_tool_callback` to trigger the spell discovery and loading process.
 * **`SpellSync`:** The engine for the semantic search.
 It loads a pre-computed list of spells and their embeddings, generates embeddings for user queries, and calculates the cosine similarity to find the best match.
 * **`tools.py`:** The spellbook itself.
 A module containing the Python functions ("spells") that can be loaded.
 * **`tools_embeddings.json`:** A pre-computed database of the spells, containing their names, docstrings, and docstring embeddings.

 ## ⚙️ How It Works

 Grimorium's magic lies in its two-step discovery and loading process, which is triggered after the main agent tries to use the `grimorium` tool.

-1.  **The Request:** A user asks the agent to do something for which it doesn't have a tool (e.g., "What's the weather?").
+1. **The Request:**** A user asks the agent to do something for which it doesn't have a tool (e.g., "What's the weather?").
 The agent, knowing it can learn, uses the `grimorium` tool to request a spell.
-2.  **The Discovery:** The `grimorium` tool, guided by specific prompts, extracts the core requirement (e.g., "get the current weather").
+2. **The Discovery:**** The `grimorium` tool, guided by specific prompts, extracts the core requirement (e.g., "get the current weather").
 This description is passed to the `SpellSync` engine.
-3.  **The Matching:** `SpellSync` converts the description into a vector embedding and compares it against the pre-computed embeddings of all available spells, finding the best match via cosine similarity.
+3. **The Matching:**** `SpellSync` converts the description into a vector embedding and compares it against the pre-computed embeddings of all available spells, finding the best match via cosine similarity.
-4.  **The Learning:** The `Grimorium` class, via an `after_tool_callback`, receives the name of the best-matching spell.
+4. **The Learning:**** The `Grimorium` class, via an `after_tool_callback`, receives the name of the best-matching spell.
 It dynamically retrieves the function from `tools.py` and injects it into the main agent's toolset.
-5.  **The Execution:** The agent receives a confirmation that the spell has been added.
+5. **The Execution:**** The agent receives a confirmation that the spell has been added.
 The user can now repeat the initial request, and the agent will have the tool to fulfill it.

 ```mermaid
 graph TD